Photo, Rani Narulla

 Practice Focus

-Recently, Rani has been advising property clients on issues arising from the legal and commercial challenges created by the COVID-19 pandemic, particularly for retail or other commercial leases.
-In her usual practice, Rani advises a range of clients on leasing issues, most commonly breaches such as failure to pay rent or outgoings or trade, rights to terminate, make good issues and problems arising from incorrect exercise of options or delivery of other notices.
-Rani also advises on issues arising from negotiations or performance of a contract for sale, including drafting termination notices.
+Rani advises a range of clients on complex leasing issues, most commonly breaches such as failure to pay rent or outgoings, rights to terminate, valuation disputes, make good issues and problems arising from incorrect exercise of options or delivery of other notices.
+She also advises on negotiations or performance of contracts for sale (including drafting termination notices), property developments, joint ventures, and the operation of HMAs.

 Representative Legal Matters